 A big part of the problem with the cost of IT is the ‘double edged’ nature of the spend.
 To put the right equipment in your office, the capital expenditure line on your budget is going to feel the pain – but at the same time, keeping those all-important IT lights on is going to take its toll on your operational budget.

 Since 90% of that operational spend is likely to be on staffing costs – does it really make sense to recruit, train and maintain your own IT team?

 As IT evolves, so do our options around how we pay for it.
 In the same way software and infrastructure are now available ‘as a service’ – so is IT support.

-Managed Service Providers (MSPs) are the lower cost answer many companies are choosing when it comes to that support.
+Managed Service Providers (MSPs) are the effective and lower cost answer many companies are choosing when it comes to that support.
+No doubt you’ll find numerous local IT Support providers in your own city – a quick Google search for Minneapolis IT support services will reveal several capable providers, for example.
 Rather than building your IT team, you simply use an off-site IT team that works on your network and systems, for the most part, remotely.